microsoft/DiscoFaceGAN/README.md

 - [Expression Basis](https://github.com/Juyong/3DFace) provided by Guo et al..
 The original BFM09 model does not handle expression variations so extra expression basis are needed.
 - [tf_mesh_renderer](https://github.com/google/tf_mesh_renderer) provided by Genova et al..
 We use the tool to render synthetic face images during training.
 We recommend using its [older version](https://github.com/google/tf_mesh_renderer/tree/ba27ea1798f6ee8d03ddbc52f42ab4241f9328bb) because we find its latest version unstable during our training process.
 - [Facenet](https://github.com/davidsandberg/facenet) provided by
+Sandberg et al.
-Sandberg et al..
-In our paper, we use a face recognition network trained with in-house face data which cannot be made publicly available due to the company policies.
-To make our work reproducible, we recommend using this alternative face recognition model.
+In our paper, we use a network to exrtact deep face features.
+This network model cannot be publicly released.
+As an alternative, we recommend using the Facenet model.
 We use the version [20170512-110547](https://github.com/davidsandberg/facenet/blob/529c3b0b5fc8da4e0f48d2818906120f2e5687e6/README.md) trained on MS-Celeb-1M.
-Training process has been tested with the new model to ensure a comparable result.
+Training process has been tested with this model to ensure similar results.
 - [3D face reconstruction network](https://github.com/microsoft/Deep3DFaceReconstruction).
 We use the network to extract identity, expression, lighting, and pose coefficients.
 - [Face parsing network](https://arxiv.org/abs/1906.01342) provided by Lin et al..
 We use the network to obtain hair segmentation masks during training.